xandresariasx/ADC-and-perfusion-parameters-from-MRI/README.md

 # ADC-and-perfusion-parameters-from-MRI
 These scripts are intended to reproduce the results of the paper: Arias et al. "Magnetic Resonance Imaging of Tumor Microenvironmental Response to Pegvorhyaluronidase alpha (PEGPH20) in Patients with Advanced Solid Tumors".
+It generates ADC maps from DW-MRI data; T1 maps from T1-MRI; and Ktrans; Vp, Ve, iAUC maps from DCE-MRI.

 # Requirements:
-This tool was developed and tested in Matlab R2017b on Windows OS.
-It is not guaranteed this tool is going to work on different settings.
+Matlab R2017b or above.

 # Installation:
 Code: First download all files and add it to the Matlab path.
 Second, edit RunOnePatient.m.
 Change the raw data folder, the folder to write the data, and the patient to process.